WeAreDevo/Many-Valued-Modal-Tableau/README.md

 ## TODO
-- Check if specified finite algebra is bounded distributive lattice
+- Check if specified finite algebra is in fact a bounded distributive lattice (and hence Heyting algebra)
 - Allow choice of stricter clsses of frames